Nedzhin/info_extraction/README.md

+# Note
+To see your own results after running the script -> change the excell name when you save the excell file.
+It is in the bottom of the code

 # PDF Data Extraction and Analysis Script

 This Python script is designed to extract specific information from a PDF file, analyze the extracted data, and write the results to an Excel file.
 It utilizes various libraries, including PyPDF2, openpyxl, and the OpenAI API.